 Angular cheilitis is a common inflammatory condition affecting the corners of the mouth or oral commissures.
 Depending on underlying causes, it may last a few days or persist indefinitely.
-It is also called angular stomatitis and cheilosis.
+It is also called angular stomatitis, cheilosis and perleche (perlèche).

 What causes angular cheilitis?

 Angular cheilitis is due to one or more of the following factors:

 - Dribble of saliva causing eczematous cheiltiis, a form of contact irritant dermatitis

 - Overhang of upper lip resulting in deep furrows (marionette lines)

 - Dry chapped lips

 - Proliferation of bacteria (impetigo), yeasts (thrush) or virus (cold sores)

 Who is prone to angular cheilitis?